Our Ambassadors

 Cricket Legend

 Michael knows all too well the dangers of skin cancer with a number of cancers removed in recent years.
 Most recently he had 27 stitches across his chest after being diagnosed with a dangerous Basal Cell Carcinoma.
-Having been exposed to the sun during his whole career, Michael will help the Australian Skin Cancer Foundation spread all-important sun safe messages, which include wearing a broad brimmed hat when out in the sun; applying and reapplying SPF 50 sunscreen on areas that are going to be exposed; wearing sunglasses; seeking regular shade; and wearing protective clothing.
+Having been exposed to the sun during his whole career, Michael will help the Australian Skin Cancer Foundation spread all-important sun safe messages.

 Australian Skin Cancer Foundation is proud to announce that skin cancer survivor and Channel Nine, 2GB radio host Deborah Knight has joined them as a National Ambassador.